 What Kind of Proof Do You Need?

 “Prove to me that God exists.”
 I've heard that too many times, and I get why people ask this.
 It’s not always a hostile question.
 Sometimes it comes from curiosity, sometimes from pain, and sometimes from genuine searching.
-But there’s something important to notice behind that question—something and it has to do with the verb "prove", or the noun "proof".
+But there’s something important to notice behind that question—something connected to the verb "prove", or the noun "proof".

-When someone asks for proof of God, it is common to notice that they're usually asking for that proof to come on their terms.
+When a person insists on proof about God's existence, it is not uncommon to notice that they're asking for that proof to come on their terms.
 They want evidence that fits within the framework they already have.
 Be it scientific, observable, ontological, logical—it always needs to meet their standards.
 In that situation, often they won’t accept anything outside of those boundaries.

-Here's an illustration about how that can prove to be an hard soil to labour on.
+Here's an illustration about how that can prove to be a hard soil to labour on.

 Imagine someone tells me, “Those two people over there—they’re in love.”
 I reply, “Prove it.”
 So they say, “Well, they’re holding hands.
 They look at each other with affection.
 They listen to each other.”
 I retort, “That’s not proof.
 That could be anything.
 Maybe they’re acting.
 Maybe it’s fake.”
 You see the issue?
 We’re not disagreeing about what we see—we’re disagreeing about what counts as proof.
 We’re standing on different ground.

-Something similar happens in the "Does God exist?" discussions.
-That's why I usually have declined to get to much into them in these latter days.
+This happens all the time in the "Does God exist?" discussions.
+That's why I usually have declined to get too much into them in recent years.

-My preference instead is to point to Who He is.
-To underscore that fact that, through faith in Christ, the fingerprints of God are everywhere.
+My preference instead is to point to Who He is - to underscore the fact that, through faith in Christ, the fingerprints of God are everywhere.
 In the Scriptures, in the beauty of creation, in the miracle of forgiveness, in the resurrection of Jesus.
 For the believer, these things aren’t just “possible explanations”—they’re living proof of God’s love and presence.
 But they don’t usually come with lab results or a TED Talk.
-They come through the Word, through faith, through the heart awakened by the Spirit.
+They come through the Word, through faith, through the heart awakened by the Holy Spirit.

 Comments